EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 After the next boot, connect via SSH again and check the currently booted slot again.
 It should have switched to the other slot.

-If it did not switch to the other slot and the slot is marked as "bad", please find support in
+If it did not switch to the other slot and the slot is marked as "bad", you could try to re-flash the Yeti board with an up-to-date firmware version.

+If this does not help, please find support in
-`the mailing list or Zulip channels <https://everest.github.io/nightly/#everest-compass>`_.
+`the mailing list or Zulip channels <https://everest.github.io/nightly/#everest-compass>`_ .

 How to flash the Yeti board
 ===========================